 If you time your visit right, you may be able to see a live music or sporting event in the city.

-It’s fun, lively and it gives you the opportunity to meet like-minded travellers and city locals.
+It’s fun, lively and it gives you the opportunity to meet like-minded travelers and city locals.

 5. Cathedral of the Immaculate Conception

-One of the interior’s highlights are the stained-glass windows which were designed in Munich Germany.
+One of the interior’s highlights for me were the stained-glass windows which were designed in Munich, Germany.